-Join Anne-Marie Concepción for an in-depth discussion in this video Replacing Word styles with InDesign ones after importing, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Replacing Word styles with InDesign ones after importing, part of Word and InDesign: Integration.

 Let's look at a very common problem with flowed Word text and that is how to…convert the word styles to InDesign styles safely.…We'll start by importing a Word file into this empty document that currently has styles.…Remember to always check Paragraph and Character Styles to make sure they're set…to the defaults.
 That looks good.…Close that up.
 File > Place.…And the file that we want is inside the exercise folder.…I have Show Import Options enabled because I want to make sure to include the styles.…